 Making this Chocolate Cake is really easy and quick.
 It shouldn’t take you more than 10 minutes to prepare and will bake for 30 to 40 minutes, depending on your oven.

-There are three steps to follow to make this cake:
+There are four steps to follow to make this cake:

 - Melt the Chocolate and Butter together.

-- Whisk the Eggs and Butter, then add the melted chocolate and butter.
+- Whisk the Eggs and Sugar, then add the melted chocolate and butter.

-- Stir in the Dry Ingredients: Plain Flour, Baking Powder, Salt and Espresso Powder.
+- Stir in the Dry Ingredients: Plain Flour, Baking Powder, Salt and Espresso Powder (optional).

 - Pour in a grease and/or lined Loaf Pan and bake for 30 to 40 minutes.